 EMOTIONAL IMPACT AT THE BANK OF ENGLAND

 Sometimes it pays to get emotional.
 As one of the most physically secure institutions in the country, safety wasn’t perceived as a problem at the Bank of England.
 We needed to explain rationally why physical walls don’t protect information, but cut through with emotional impact, leaving the viewer in no uncertain terms that a breach of the bank’s intellectual property would threaten its very existence.
-Sound, visual and physical drama was the order of the day.
+Sound, visual and physical drama at the bank was the order of the day.

 HABIT LOOPS AT THE BBC